xeome/notes.xeome.dev/content/notes/Post install optimizations.md

 [always] madvise never
 ```

-There are 3 values you can choose You should try each value yourself to see if it improves your workflow, for more information click here: [[Transparent Huge Pages]].
+There are 3 values you can choose You should try each value yourself to see if it improves your workflow, for more information click here: [[notes/Transparent Huge Pages]].
 To change the value for current session:

 ```bash